• Skip to primary navigation

 Vitamin E capsules

-This antioxidant vitamin smooths the surface of the skin.
-Puncture a vitamin E gel capsule and massage the contents onto your acne scars, repeating once or twice a day until you obtain the desired result.
-Vitamin E is safe for all skin types but requires several months of use to lighten scars.
+This antioxidant vitamin is rich in antioxidants and can help fade dark spots.
+Puncture a vitamin E gel capsule and apply, repeating once or twice a day.
+Vitamin E is safe for all skin types but requires several months of use to see results.

 Not all natural ingredients are safe for the skin.
-Avoid the use of undiluted lemon juice or apple cider vinegar, both of which can cause damage and irritation.
+Avoid using any undiluted substance such as lemon juice or apple cider vinegar, both of which can irritate and damage skin.

-Baking soda, commonly recommended as an exfoliant, can disrupt the skin’s naturally acidic pH levels, and its rough granules are irritating; it should therefore be avoided.
+Baking soda, commonly used as an exfoliant, can wreak havoc on the skin’s naturally acidic pH levels, and its rough granules are irritating.

 Takeaway

 Acne scars are a common consequence of deep, inflammatory acne and picking at or popping pimples.
-They can be hypertrophic (raised) or atrophic (lowered).
-Atrophic scars occur as icepick, boxcar or rolling scars.
-Post-inflammatory hyperpigmentation is another common post-acne issue, though it is not technically a type of scar and often fades on its own.
+They can be hypertrophic (raised) or atrophic (depressed).
+Atrophic scars include icepick, boxcar or rolling scars.

 Sources